Get Your Groceries Without Leaving the House: Here Are Your Best Online Options

 One potential downside of Shipt is that after your trial, you have to purchase a membership to continue using it.
 You can pay $14 per month to join Shipt on a monthly basis, or you can enroll in a yearly Shipt membership for $99.
 However, a perk of having a Shipt membership is that you'll get free delivery on orders over $35 (orders under that limit will have a $7 delivery fee).
 Joining Shipt is more of a commitment than some e-grocery services, but it can pay off if you're often short on time for grocery shopping and Target runs.

 Other E-Grocery Options

-While a lot of e-grocery services will shop for you and then deliver your items to your door, there are a few other options out there if you’re short on time but want to avoid delivery fees.
-Walmart has a same-day grocery delivery service in some of the U.S.’s larger cities, but they also offer free grocery pick-up, where you order your groceries online, then make a quick trip to your local store to grab everything without having to roam the aisles.
-If you're more of a Target shopper, they have a similar service that lets you order online, then pick everything up at once (and they'll bring it to your car!).
+While a lot of e-grocery services will shop for you and then deliver your items to your door, there are a few other options out there that let you save time while skipping delivery fees.
+Walmart has a same-day grocery delivery service in some of the U.S.'s larger cities, but they also offer free grocery pick-up, where you order your groceries online, then make a quick trip to your local store to grab everything without having to roam the aisles.
+If you're more of a Target shopper, they have a similar drive-up service that lets you order online, then pick everything up at once (and they'll bring it to your car!).

 Some regional grocery store chains, like Hy-Vee and Kroger, also have their own similar services where you can pick up your grocery order without ever grabbing a physical cart, and most will even bring your order out to your car.
 Publix has a similar service, which is powered by Instacart.
 If you don't mind making a trip to pick everything up, it can be more affordable than other grocery delivery services and quicker and easier than going into the store yourself.
 And it's another way to experiment with e-grocery.